marinasundstrom/yourbrand_new_old/docs/development/vs-code.md

 This extension make it easier for you to start up all services locally by automatically creating a terminal window for each of them.

 These terminal windows are also configured in the settings file.

-## DevContainer

-You can also create and run a Dev Container environment.

-The settings above will apply also there.

-Added are the default theming an icon set.